 “Megamorphosis”—putting lessons learned into action

-This plan to change residential care across Providence Health Care has been aptly named “Megamorphosis” for the large, evolutionary shift that needs to happen as we move from a traditional institutional model of care to a social model.
+This plan to change long-term care across Providence Health Care has been aptly named “Megamorphosis” for the large, evolutionary shift that needs to happen as we move from a traditional institutional model of care to a social model.

 But the evolutionary change that is Megamorphosis is but one part of an even larger plan called Residential Care for Me, the creation of which Jo-Ann attributes to Providence Health Care Quality Improvement Specialist Sonia Hardern.